FIWARE/tutorials.IoT-over-MQTT/README.md

 ### Provisioning an Actuator

 Provisioning an actuator is similar to provisioning a sensor.
-This time an `endpoint` attribute holds the location where the IoT Agent needs to send the UltraLight command and the `commands` array includes a list of each command that can be invoked.
+The `transport=MQTT` attribute defines the communications protocol to be used.
+For MQTT communications, the `endpoint` attribute  is not required as there is no HTTP url where the device is listening for commands.
+The array of commands is mapped to directly to messages sent to the  `/<api-key>/<device-id>/cmd` **topic** The `commands` array includes a list of each command that can be invoked.

 The example below provisions a bell with the `deviceId=bell001`.
-The endpoint is `http://context-provider:3001/iot/bell001` and it can accept the `ring` command.

 #### :six: Request: